-He spoke about how and why he was arrested, what brought down the totalitarian Soviet Union.
-He explained that the human being has two needs which must be met, one is for freedom of expression, and the other is for identity and belonging.
-Identity is knowing who you are and what you stand for.
-This he received from his identity as a Jew.
+He spoke about how and why he was arrested.
+He explained that a human being has two needs: freedom of expression and the other is for identity and belonging.
+Integrity is knowing who you are and what you stand for.

-Jews were persecuted in Soviet Russia.
-Sharansky knew that he needed both his identity and his freedom – if he were to acknowledge that he was a spy for Israel he could have gained his freedom.
+Sharansky knew that he needed both his identity and his freedom.
+He could have gained the latter if he were to acknowledge that he was a spy for Israel.
 He refused.
-He was not willing to compromise on either front and he understood that all those who had an identity – i.e. who knew what they were fighting for – were his allies and friends in prison.
-His captors offered him his freedom if he would denounce Israel and his Jewish identity.
-He refused.
+He was unwilling to compromise on either front, and he understood that all those who had an identity – i.e. who knew what they were fighting for – were his allies and friends in prison.

-The activist support of Jews in the US and Europe was what enabled his release and the release and exodus of hundreds of thousands of persecuted Jews from the Soviet Union.
-(I was one of those social workers on the receiving end of Russian Jews escaping from tyranny in NYC.)
-The softening of the Soviet regime vis a vis the Jews led eventually to the downfall of the Soviet totalitarian system and an extension of human rights to all Soviet citizens.
+The activist support of Jews in the US and Europe enabled his release and the release of hundreds of thousands of persecuted Jews by the Soviet Union.
+I was one of those social workers on the receiving end of Russian Jews escaping from tyranny in NYC.
+The softening of the Soviet regime vis a vis the Jews eventually led to the downfall of the Soviet totalitarian system and brought about an extension of human rights to Soviet citizens.

-He also spoke about the inevitability of the Arab spring – the need of the people to overthrow totalitarian dictators in Egypt and Libya and elsewhere.
-He explained that Egyptians are rebelling against the totalitarianism of Mubarak, and fighting first for freedom of expression:
+Natan Sharansky also spoke about the inevitability of the Arab spring, and that is the need of the people to overthrow totalitarian dictators in Egypt and Libya and elsewhere.

-He also spoke about the conflicts experienced by Jewish students on campuses all over North America due to the fraudulent claims of the BDS – Boycott Divestment Sanctions – and IAW (Israel/apartheid) movements that have branded Israel with the sins of South African apartheid, and made the Palestinian cause the poster child for human rights activism on North American campuses.
+He also spoke about the conflicts experienced by Jewish students on campuses all over North America due to the fraudulent claims of the Boycott Divestment Sanctions (BDS) and IAW (Israel/apartheid) movements that have branded Israel with the sins of South African apartheid.

-Here is what Israel and the Jewish Agency of Israel is doing about it.
-They are bringing Israeli fellows to campuses and also inviting students to come to Israel for internships and study to learn the truth for themselves.
+Israel and the Jewish Agency of Israel are bringing Israeli fellows to campuses.
+Students are also invited to Israel for internships and to study.